Impact event: Precambrian

 The Vredefort impact event, which occurred around 2 billion years ago in Kaapvaal craton (what is now South Africa), caused the largest verified crater, a multi-ringed structure 160–300 km across, forming from an impactor approximately 10–15 km in diameter.

 The Sudbury impact event occurred on the Nuna supercontinent (now Canada) from a bolide approximately 10–15 km in diameter approximately 1.849 billion years ago Debris from the event would have been scattered across the globe.

 Paleozoic and Mesozoic

-Two 10 km asteroids are now believed to have struck Australia between 360 and 300 million years ago at the Western Warburton and East Warburton Basins, creating a 400 km.
-According to evidence found in 2015, it is the largest ever recorded.
+Two 10 km asteroids may have struck Australia between 360 and 300 million years ago at the West Warburton and East Warburton Basins, creating a 400 km.
+According to evidence found in 2015, it would be the largest ever recorded.
 A third, possible impact was also identified in 2015 to the north, on the upper Diamantina River, also believed to have been caused by an asteroid 10 km across about 300 million years ago, but further studies are needed to establish that this crustal anomaly was indeed the result of an impact event.